 Support and Maintenance

-Shopify offers centralized customer support and manages updates, security patches, and performance optimization.
+Shopify offers centralised customer support and manages updates, security patches, and performance optimisation.
+In 2026, Shopify’s support infrastructure has expanded to include faster response times and more detailed technical documentation.

 Which Platform Should You Choose?